XylaN-xD/Endoscopic-lesion-localization/README.md

   </tr>
 </table>

-> *This research was conducted under the mentorship of **Dr. Sujoy K Biswas** at the Institute for Data Engineering, Analytics and Science (IDEAS), Indian Statistical Institute Kolkata.*
+> *This research was conducted under the mentorship of **Dr. Sujoy K Biswas** at the IDEAS, Indian Statistical Institute Kolkata.*

 </div>